rafael-longo/calcularte-content-creator/memory-bank/activeContext.md

 *   **Deepened Context Passing Implemented (Enhancement #4):**
     *   **`BrandStrategistAgent` Updated:** A new `get_specialized_context` method was added to retrieve highly focused, topic-specific examples from the vector database.
     *   **`OrchestratorAgent` Updated:** The `develop_post` workflow was enhanced.
 It now calls the `get_specialized_context` method to provide the `CopywriterAgent` with more relevant examples, improving the quality and consistency of generated captions.
+*   **Multi-Level, Color-Coded Logging Implemented:** A custom `loguru` based tracing processor has been integrated to provide detailed, color-coded logs of agent activities, tool calls, LLM generations, and handoffs, enhancing observability.

 ## 3. Next Steps